cosmos/faucet/README.md

 go run faucet.go RECAPTCHA_SERVER_SIDE_SECRET
 ```

-## Optional: Caddy Faucet
+## Optional: Caddy

-Included in this repo is an example `Caddyfile` that lets you run an TLS secured faucet with rate limiting default to 1 claim per IP per day.
+Included in this repo is an example `Caddyfile` that lets you run an TLS secured faucet that is rate limited to 1 claim per IP per day.